Jupiter

-Jupiter is the fifth planet from the Sun and the largest in the Solar System.
+Jupiter is the fifth planet from the Sun, and the largest in the Solar System.
 It is a gas giant with a mass nearly 2.5 times that of all the other planets in the Solar System combined and slightly less than one-thousandth the mass of the Sun.
-Its diameter is 11 times that of Earth and a tenth that of the Sun.
-Jupiter orbits the Sun at a distance of 778.479 Gm, with an orbital period of 11.86 years.
-It is the third-brightest natural object in the Earth's night sky, after the Moon and Venus, and has been observed since prehistoric times.
+The diameter of Jupiter is 11 times that of Earth and a tenth that of the Sun.
+It orbits the Sun at a distance of 778.479 Gm, with an orbital period of 11.86 years.
+Jupiter is the third-brightest natural object in the Earth's night sky, after the Moon and Venus, and has been observed since prehistoric times.
 Its name derives from that of Jupiter, the chief deity of ancient Roman religion.

 Jupiter was the first of the Sun's planets to form, and its inward migration during the primordial phase of the Solar System affected much of the formation history of the other planets.
 Jupiter's atmosphere consists of 76% hydrogen and 24% helium by mass, with a denser interior.
 It contains traces of the elements carbon, oxygen, sulfur, neon, and compounds such as ammonia, water vapour, phosphine, hydrogen sulfide, and hydrocarbons.
 Jupiter's helium abundance is 80% of the Sun's, similar to Saturn's composition.